keptupp/A-text-summarization-approach-to-enhance-global-and-local-information-awareness-of-transformer/README.md

 The training framework of each part is basically the same.
 Run main.py to start training or inference, and set the model structure, data set path and other parameters in config.py.

 ## Model Performance

+The following table compares the proposed model with the transformer model in various indicators.
 | Dataset | Method       | Rouge-L | Bleu  | Meteor |
 |---------|--------------|---------|-------|--------|
 | LCSTS   | Transformer  | 36.4    | 16.38 | 35.59  |